5axes/NameIt/README.md

 ## Add Name

 Function to add the name of the element in front of each part to identify every part.
-This function can be used by selecting the elements or a global identification withour selection.
+This function can be used by selecting the elements or a global identification without selection.

 ![Add Name](./images/AddName.jpg)

 ## Help

-This function will redirect you on the [Wiki](https://github.com/5axes/AddName/wiki) of this repositery.
+This function will redirect you on the [Wiki](https://github.com/5axes/NameIt/wiki) of this repositery.